-The further the moves away from a value of 50 (the "zero line"), the more you see this orange line move away from price.
-This helps visualize the strength of price pushing away from a neutral value to a position of strength or weakness-- if orange is below price then is high; if orange is above price then is low.
-When price is equal to the orange line, the is at a value of 50.
+The further the RSI moves away from a value of 50 (the "zero line"), the more you see this orange line move away from price.
+This helps visualize the strength of price pushing away from a neutral value to a position of strength or weakness-- if orange is below price then relative strength is high; if orange is above price then relative strength is low.
+When price is equal to the orange RSI line, the RSI is at a value of 50.

-In addition to the , you can enable bands which reflect Overbought and Oversold levels.
-If you leave the responsiveness to a value of 1.0 and removed any smoothing, these should pretty accurately reflect an actual chart topping the OB and OS lines (default 70 and 30, respectively).
+In addition to the trend line, you can enable bands which reflect Overbought and Oversold levels.
+If you leave the responsiveness to a value of 1.0 and removed any smoothing, these should pretty accurately reflect an actual RSI chart topping the OB and OS lines (default 70 and 30, respectively).
 (They're still very close with different responsiveness and smoothing values)

-The conversion or scaling of value onto price comes with a bit of a quirk which I decided to leave to the user to determine how they want it applied.
-So the setting "Responsiveness" will impact the sort of aggressiveness of the as well as the the size of the bands.
-You could think of this in some ways as the OPPOSITE of the multiple setting on a or band-- 1.0 will make for the widest band, 2.0 is the default and my preference, and you can move it up to a value of 5.0.
+The conversion or scaling of RSI value onto price comes with a bit of a quirk which I decided to leave to the user to determine how they want it applied.
+So the setting "Responsiveness" will impact the sort of aggressiveness of the RSI trend line as well as the the size of the bands.
+You could think of this in some ways as the OPPOSITE of the multiple setting on a Bollinger or Keltner band-- 1.0 will make for the widest band, 2.0 is the default and my preference, and you can move it up to a value of 5.0.